wvuweb/cleanslatecms-liquid-docs/20-tag-documentation/060-files-attr.md

 #### `{% files.{attr} %}`

-TODO:

-  * Check `types` values to see if they are correct.
-  * Check `order` to make sure values are correct and there are not any others.

 A tag used to loop through files like images, PDF's, audio files and more.

 ### Files Filters